bieno12/chatbot-web-application-rs/README.md

 # Chatbot Web Application

 This is a repository for a Chatbot Web Application, which provides an interactive and automated conversational interface to users.
+This is a redo of an application I made with Django.

 ## Features